itepastra/Quantum-surface-application/problem-statement.md

     - Squiggly lines between the qubits?
 - How to simulate a surface code in a way that's fast yet accurate enough?
     - Look into STIM to see how they do it
+    - Explore complexity vs performance tradeoff, what is sufficient (good enough)

 ## Deliverables